-We found it very hard to get any information on Ron Howard, as he seems to have disappeared into the woodwork.
-Perhaps a reader has a lead on what he's been up to?
-Kidding!
-Ron Howard has gone on to have an incredibly distinguished career in film and television.
+Howard has gone on to have an incredibly distinguished career in film and television.
 His start wasn’t too shabby, either: before he turned 10 he was already making a name for himself in movies like The Music Man and TV programs like The Andy Griffith Show.
-But he was always more interested in directing than acting, and left Happy Days in 1980 to focus on it full time.
+But he was always more interested in directing than acting and left Happy Days in 1980 to focus on it full time.

-As we all know, Ron Howard did a lot better for himself after he got out of 1957 Milwaukee.
-His numerous directing credits include Cocoon, Apollo 13, Night Shift, Splash, Backdraft, Parenthood (co-written with other members of the Happy Days creative team), and EDtv, among others, and in 2002, he won Oscars for directing and producing A Beautiful Mind, starring Russell Crowe and Jennifer Connelly.
+His numerous directing credits include Cocoon, Apollo 13, Night Shift, Splash, Backdraft, Parenthood (co-written with other members of the Happy Days creative team) and EDtv, among others, and in 2002, he won Oscars for directing and producing A Beautiful Mind, starring Russell Crowe and Jennifer Connelly.
 Howard has proven himself as an award-winning, immensely talented director who coaxes brilliant performances out of his stars: eight different actors and actresses have won Oscars under his direction.
-He was also a producer, the narrator, and sometime guest star on Arrested Development, which has of course included recurring appearances by other members of the Happy Days gang.
+He was also a producer, the narrator and sometime guest star on Arrested Development, which has also included recurring appearances by other members of the Happy Days gang.

-Henry Winkler may be one of the smartest people around.
-When Happy Days was at its peak, driven in no small way by the popularity of The Fonz, Winkler kept his salary relatively modest in exchange for a percentage of syndication profits, making him a multi-millionaire.
-Aaayyy!
+When Happy Days was at its peak, driven in no small way by the popularity of The Fonz, Winkler decided to keep his salary relatively modest in exchange for a percentage of syndication profits, making him a multi-millionaire.

 His post-Happy Days credits could fill pages.
-In addition to his more celebrated stints on Arrested Development, Royal Pains, and Parks and Recreation, he’s also a regular on Children’s Hospital.
-He’s also a director, a producer, a cartoon voice on multiple shows, and an author: he’s written almost 20 books in his Hank Zipzer: The World's Greatest Under-Achiever series about a 4th grader with dyslexia.
-(Winkler himself is dyslexic, although he wasn’t diagnosed until he was in his 30s.)
+In addition to his more celebrated stints on Arrested Development, Royal Pains and Parks and Recreation, he’s also a regular on Children’s Hospital.
+He’s also a director, a producer, a cartoon voice on multiple shows and an author: he’s written almost 20 books in his Hank Zipzer: The World's Greatest Under-Achiever series about a 4th grader with dyslexia.
 He’s also written a book about fly fishing, and is an accomplished photographer.
-If that’s not enough for you, he has also appeared in four Adam Sandler movies, starting with The Waterboy.
+He has also appeared in four Adam Sandler movies, starting with The Waterboy.
 He won his first Emmy in 2018 for his work on the hit show Barry.